antfu/antfu.me/pages/notes.md

 _2021/03/01_

-There is currently no API to access colors of current theme in VS Code Extensions, nor the meta infomation of them.
+There is currently no API to access colors of current theme in VS Code Extensions, nor the meta information of them.
 It frustrated me for a long while, until today I came up with a dirty but working solution.

 Since most of the themes follow the conversions of having `Light` or `Dark` in their names.
 Then we can have: